Use FreeBSD boot code for installation images

 I'm now building test images to make sure it all works and will then put the results up for review.

-#6 Updated by Benno Rice almost 2 years ago
+#6 Updated by Benno Rice about 2 years ago

 Got it working again.